SELECTED TEXTS & PRESS:

 "For Elizabeth Gilfilen painting is a collision, an aggressive search in which the object and maker are intimately, irrevocably entwined.
 Gilfilen's exploration of piercing color and gestural abstraction continues in her exhibition of new large-scale work at Gallery Aferro this month.
 In many of her untitled paintings (sorry I can't refer to specific ones) Gilfilen wrestles images from a thicker scrum of agitated brushwork than in previous work, but in other less vigorously-worked paintings like "Sit" and "Cricket Fix" a more relaxed direction emerges.
 Gilfilen is the opposite of a casualist--clearly she likes a good skirmish--and her new paintings look terrific--bolder and more challenging than earlier work.
 "Two Moons," the title of the exhibition, refers to recent evidence that the earth used to have two orbiting masses which eventually became unstable and merged into one.
 But I imagine they didn't go without a long and interesting struggle."

 Rocío Aranda-Alvarado.
-Exhibition essay for solo exhibition.
-The Jersey City Museum@The Majestic, Jersey City, NJ, 2007.
+Exhibition essay, The Jersey City Museum@The Majestic, Jersey City, NJ, 2007

 The artist begins her canvases by drawing lines, often parallel, in liquid paint.
 From here, her internal rhythms take over, marking the development of everyday life as it meanders across time, through vivid journeys that are simultaneously familiar and repetitive, foreign and unexpected.
 These seeming contradictions are important for the artist, who strives to address opposing forces and paradoxes in her works.